 Raft through the heart of the Royal Gorge

 Royal Gorge rafting is pure, heart-pounding adventure

 If you live on adrenaline and want some close-to-home adventures, the Royal Gorge rafting trip is the one for you.
 Just about an hour from Colorado Springs, you’ll find yourself in white water a thousand feet beneath the Royal Gorge Bridge.

 You’ll definitely taste extreme Colorado white water rafting as you explode over class III to V rapids with names like Sunshine Falls, Sledgehammer, and Boat Eater.
 In between these, soaked and exhilarated, you’ll see astounding geology, witness local wildlife, and feel the history of the Arkansas River and the Colorado Mountain West.

 Because we hand-craft each of them with your feedback, no Royal Gorge rafting trip is like any other – one reason this trip is always a favorite.

 Half and full-day rafting trips

 Echo Canyon also offers a full-day Royal Gorge white water rafting trip.
 This one begins slowly, with a float that calmly escalates through class II and III white water rapids in the Bighorn Sheep Canyon.
-After a riverside steak lunch, and some time to take in the stunning beauty of the Royal Gorge, you’ll launch into excitement you’ll never forget, right in Colorado Springs’ backyard.
+After a riverside gourmet style boxed lunch (vegetarian option available), and some time to take in the stunning beauty of the Royal Gorge, you’ll launch into excitement you’ll never forget, right in Colorado Springs’ backyard.